rundeck/rundeck/docs/en/manual/08-plugins.md

 * `rundeck.execution.logs.localFileStorageEnabled`
     * value: `false`

-To configure a LogFileStorage plugin:
+To configure a ExecutionFileStorage plugin:

 * `rundeck.execution.logs.fileStoragePlugin`
-    * example value: `MyLogFileStoragePlugin`
+    * example value: `MyFileStoragePlugin`

 Also, if `localFileStorageEnabled` is `false`, but no `streamingReaderPlugin` is enabled, then Rundeck will still default to using the **Local File Log Writer**.

-The LogFileStorage plugins also have some associated configuration values that can be used to tune the behavior of the plugins:
+The ExecutionFileStorage plugins also have some associated configuration values that can be used to tune the behavior of the plugins:

 * `rundeck.execution.logs.fileStorage.storageRetryCount`